Test prep · TMUA

 • Which courses use TMUA? +

-The participating universities and courses change year-to-year.
-Common participants include: Cambridge (some Mathematics-related courses), Imperial College, LSE (some Maths-heavy courses), UCL (some courses), Warwick, Durham, Sheffield.
+The participating universities and courses change year-to-year, and the list has grown sharply.
+Oxford requires TMUA for Mathematics, Computer Science, and their joint courses from the 2026 cycle (it replaced the MAT, whose final sitting was October 2025).
+Cambridge requires it for Maths applicants from 2027 entry, at application stage, with STEP remaining at offer stage.
+Other common participants: Imperial College, LSE (some Maths-heavy courses), UCL (some courses), Warwick, Durham, Sheffield.
 Always verify current participation against the specific course your child is applying to.
 Some courses require TMUA; others recommend it; some treat it as a tiebreaker.

 • How does TMUA differ from A-level Maths? +

 TMUA tests mathematical thinking and reasoning rather than direct curriculum content.
-Paper 1 (Mathematical Thinking) presents problems requiring creative application of pre-A-level / early-A-level mathematics.
-Paper 2 (Mathematical Reasoning) tests logical reasoning about mathematical statements — proof technique, identifying flaws in arguments, recognising when statements are true / false / sometimes-true.
-Strong A-level Maths students don't automatically score well — the question style is genuinely different.
+Paper 1 (Mathematical Thinking) presents problems requiring creative application of pre-A-level and early-A-level mathematics.
+Paper 2 (Mathematical Reasoning) tests logical reasoning about mathematical statements: proof technique, identifying flaws in arguments, and recognising when statements are always true, sometimes true, or never true.
+Strong A-level Maths students don't automatically score well; the question style is genuinely different.

 • How does scoring work? +

-Each paper is graded on a 1.0-9.0 scale (with 0.1 increments) — similar in form to GCSE but with more granular gradations.
-Universities often state benchmark scores: e.g. competitive applicants typically score above 6.0 in each paper, with top applicants 7.0+.
+Each paper is graded on a 1.0-9.0 scale (with 0.1 increments), similar in form to GCSE but with more granular gradations.
+Universities often state benchmark scores; for example, competitive applicants typically score above 6.0 in each paper, with top applicants 7.0+.
 Scoring tables are published after each test cycle.
 The exact benchmarks differ by university and course.

 • When and how should we prepare? +

 Most students benefit from 6-12 weeks of consistent preparation, typically July-October of Year 13.
-The core resources: official TMUA past papers and specimen materials (free at admissionstesting.org); past papers from STEP, MAT (Oxford Maths Aptitude Test), and BMO (British Maths Olympiad) for additional problem-solving practice.
+Core resources include official TMUA past papers and specimen materials (free at esat-tmua.ac.uk, where UAT-UK has administered the test since 2024), plus past papers from STEP, the retired MAT (Oxford's archive going back to 2007 remains freely available), and BMO (British Maths Olympiad) for additional problem-solving practice.
 Specialist TMUA tutors are valuable for the unfamiliar mathematical-reasoning question types in Paper 2.

 • Is TMUA the same as MAT or STEP? +